 Police from Fontana, California and the California Highway Patrol ended an hour-long car chase of a stalking suspect in Southern California with help from a K-9 officer who, based on the video of the incident, was ready to get some.

-Fontana Police were attempting to apprehend 31-year-old Julio Vasquez who, even after his vehicle was disabled near the transition of Freeway 15 and Freeway 91 in Corona, was refusing to cooperate with police.
-With their suspect holed up in his car, police decided to shoot out the driver side window with rubber pellets and then make Vasquez deeply regret taking everyone on a wild douche chase.
-They sicked a police dog on him and, my God, does it look like a bad time.
+Fontana Police were attempting to apprehend 31-year-old Julio Vasquez who, even after his vehicle was disabled near the transition of Freeway 15 and Freeway 91 in Corona, was refusing to cooperate with the police.
+With their suspect holed up in his car, police decided to shoot out the driver’s side window with rubber pellets and then make Vasquez deeply regret taking everyone on a wild douche chase.
+They sicked a police dog on him and, my God does it look like a bad time.

 Damn.
 That dog got after it.
 That’s got to be one of the most upsetting things you could witness coming at you.
 It’s basically the same as what it looks like seconds before being ripped apart by a starving wolf.
 Wide, excited eyes and sharp, eager teeth hustling straight at you for some very fun bitey times.